-The capital budget includes appropriations for a broad range of construction, renovation, rehabilitation and acquisition projects involving state office buildings; colleges and universities; prisons and juvenile rehabilitation facilities; parks and recreation; K-12 schools, affordable housing facilities for low-income persons and people with special needs; water quality, water supply and flood risk reduction infrastructure; and other capital facilities and programs.
+The capital budget includes appropriations for a broad range of construction, repair, and acquisition projects involving state office buildings; colleges and universities; prisons and juvenile rehabilitation facilities; parks and recreation; K-12 schools, affordable housing for low-income persons and people with special needs; water quality, water supply, and flood risk reduction infrastructure; and other capital facilities and programs.

-Capital projects appropriated in the capital budget are public works under Chapter 39.04 RCW and subject to prevailing wage requirements and other applicable laws.
 Costs for routine maintenance work necessary to keep a facility or asset in useful condition are not typically included in the capital budget.